Papercraft-Intelligence/ClaimIQ/README.md

 Redis is crazy fast but the lambda overhead (cold start) + vpc + tcp is just orders of magnitude slower.

 ## Possible optimizations
+  - don't do lambda
+    - cold start is probably just too slow
+  - do Lambda@Edge
   - Cache at cloudfront edge???
     - could be insanely fast??
     - not sure it's even possible??